PJ 200 Introduction to Peace & Justice (3.00)

 PJ 418 Peace & Justice/Catholic Social Thought (3.00)

 Studies the sources and influence of Catholic social teaching related to issues including human rights, poverty, economic justice, and war.
 Examines biblical and Church documents on justice and peace themes.
-Note: Service learning component required.
+NOTE: Junior standing required.

 Cross listing(s): RT 402F CAS 460N.